damienmaguire/Tesla-Charger/README.md

 01/11/17 : Uploaded design files for Version 1 open source logic board for the Tesla Gen 2 charger.
 As of this date this design is totally unchecked and untested.
 Do not build this.
 It could blow up your house , car or cat.
 Based on the Arduino Due SAM3X8E microcontroller.
 Stay tuned.

+05/11/17 : Updated Design files and PCBs ordered for prototype builds.